+For the last 15 years and each semester, the memoirs class has been a Keese School offering.
+During that time, more than 200 participants have written well over 1,000 essays about people, events, and experiences that have shaped their lives.
 Everyone has a story worth telling, so why not start now?
-Bring alive your photos, documents, and anecdotes to share with your children, grandchildren and future generations.
-You will be more than a leaf on the geological tree!
-Do you need motivation to begin?
-Come join some of your neighbors who enjoy writing their memoirs.
-Listen to the essays they prepare each month, and before long, you will begin to recall, describe and preserve memories of the road only you have traveled.
-Some of our residents have published a book of their memoirs, but all who have written memoirs have created a valuable legacy.
+Bring your story alive with your photos, documents, and anecdotes to share with your children, grandchildren, and future generations.
+You will be more than a leaf on the ancestry tree.
+Come and join some of your neighbors who enjoy writing about their lives.
+Listen to the essays they prepare each month, and before long, you will begin to recall, describe, and preserve memories of the road only you have traveled.
+Some of our residents' memoirs are handwritten, some are in Word documents, and some have published a book of their memoirs, but all who have written even a few essays have created a valuable legacy.

-Jack Hauber, an Asbury resident, has been a participant in the memoir classes for three years and recently took over the position of facilitator from Murray Schulman.
-When Jack started in the class, he told Murray that he couldn't write, but Murray replied "If you can talk, you can write."
-Three years later, there is a book that proves Murray was correct.
+Jack Hauber, an Asbury resident, was a participant in the Memoirs classes for three years.
+A year ago, he took over the position of group facilitator from Murray Schulman.
+When Jack started in the class, he told Murray that he couldn't write, but Murray replied, "If you can talk, you can write."
+Four years later, he has a book that proves Murray was correct.